dragma/styled-bootstrap-grid/README.md

 injectLayoutBaseCSS(customCSS);
 ```

-Basicaly, `injectLayoutBaseCSS` takes a string in param, and append the default bootstrap layout base CSS with this string with it.
+Basically, `injectLayoutBaseCSS` takes a string in param, and append the default bootstrap layout base CSS with this string with it.

-the defaut bootstrap layout CSS is :
+the default bootstrap layout CSS is :

 ```css
 @-ms-viewport {